chanster/linux-config/README.md

 | Lutris | `flathub-beta` | Gaming Frontend, note review the `documentation` for required dependancices that do not install with the package. |

 - For applications that need to access network shares, use Flatseal to permit access.
-- Steam may require access to devices in the the `/dev` directory for game controller access, which can be permited via Flatseal.
+- Steam requires [additional `udev` rules](https://github.com/ValveSoftware/steam-devices) that must be added manually when using flatpak.

 ### CLI Tools